sergiofpaim/NBA/WebSite with CosmosDB/README.md

 ## Learnings

 #### **Database Languages and Operations**
 In this project, I dove deep into NoSQL database management, specifically working with Azure Cosmos DB.
 I learned how to effectively structure and manipulate data in a document-oriented environment, focusing on essential operations like creating, reading, updating, and deleting documents.
 Building a RESTful API allowed me to create smooth interactions with the Cosmos DB, making it easy to retrieve and manage data.
-I also enjoyed developing a CLI interface, which improved user interaction with the database.
+I also enjoyed developing a GUI interface, which improved user interaction with the database.
 Throughout this experience, I became more comfortable using the Microsoft.Azure.Cosmos library, which helped me work with generics for flexible data handling.
 I gained valuable skills in deploying and managing Azure resources, deepening my understanding of cloud computing principles and best practices.

 ### **Model-View-ViewModel (MVVM)**